Mathemodica/GenKinetics/README.md

 ## Financial Support / Sponsorship

-The progress and completion of this library enables another small progress step for Modelica in Systems Biology field.
+The progress and completion of this library enables another small progress step for Modelica in the Systems Biology field.
 Current plans include:

 - Unifying GenKinetics with [the Biochem Library](https://github.com/OpenModelica/BioChem)
 - Showing examples for switching between mechanistic kinetics and generalized kinetics in a flexible way